Intelligent-CAT-Lab/AlphaTrans/README.md

 docker run -it alphatrans bash
 ```
 > [!NOTE]
-> If you are using MacOS with an Apple chip, please considering adding `--platform=linux/amd64` in `docker build`.
+> If you are using MacOS with an Apple chip, please consider adding `--platform=linux/amd64` in `docker build`.

 Please refer to [Reproduce AlphaTrans Results](#reproduce-alphatrans-results) for instructions on how to reproduce the results of AlphaTrans.
 If you are interested in translating more projects, please refer to [Translate New Java Projects](#translate-new-java-projects).